Arctic Watch Lodge: Adventure and Wildlife at 74°N

 • Charter flight from Yellowknife to Arctic Watch Wilderness Lodge (return)

-• One night hotel accommodation in Yellowknife with breakfast
+• One night's hotel accommodation in Yellowknife with breakfast

 Enjoy an included night in Yellowknife and meet your fellow travelers at a welcome expedition briefing.

 Today, board our private chartered plane to fly the 1,000 miles (1,500 km) to the Arctic Watch Wilderness Lodge.
-During the four and a half hour flight, we’ll pass over the treeline as we cross the Arctic Circle.
+During the four-and-a-half hour flight, you’ll pass over the treeline as you cross the Arctic Circle.
 Following a refueling stop in the community of Cambridge Bay, you’ll circle above Cunningham Inlet.
 Enjoy aerial views of the lodge below, before landing on the private airstrip on Somerset Island.
-A short walk across the tundra, and an even shorter raft ride across the Cunningham River, will bring us to the lodge.
-Following a tour of the facilities, you’ll be escorted to your cabins.
-After settling in, meet your hosts for a safety briefing and overview of the exciting activities and options ahead.
+A short walk across the tundra—and an even shorter raft ride across the Cunningham River—will bring you to the lodge.
+After a tour of the facilities, you’ll be escorted to your cabin.
+Upon settling in, meet your hosts for a safety briefing and overview of the exciting activities and options ahead.

-After a hot breakfast, a typical first morning at the lodge may include receiving a hands-on introduction to driving all-terrain vehicles (ATVs), which are easy and fun to drive.
-Later, we may take a short hike to the Cunningham River estuary to spot beluga whales frolicking in the shallow water only a few yards offshore.
+After a hot breakfast, a typical first morning at the lodge may include receiving a hands-on introduction to driving all-terrain vehicles (ATVs), which are easy and fun to operate.
+Later, you may take a short hike to the Cunningham River estuary to spot beluga whales frolicking in the shallow water only a few yards offshore.
 After lunch, there may be an opportunity for a hike to Triple Waterfalls, a five-story torrent of free-falling water.
 There you can see nesting peregrine falcons and other birds such as loons, snow buntings, sandpipers and rough-legged hawks.
 Exploring this canyon introduces you to the delicate beauty of wild arctic flowers.
-Encounters with musk ox are common.
+Encounters with muskoxen are common.

-After a full breakfast, we’ll travel by ATV, crossing the Cunningham River delta, and driving along the Muskox Ridge Trail, which provides a scenic overview of the entire area.
-It’s very likely that we’ll see musk ox and pass by an impressive arctic fox den where you may have the opportunity to watch fox cubs at play.
+After a full breakfast, you’ll travel by ATV, crossing the Cunningham River delta, and driving along the Muskox Ridge Trail, which provides a scenic overview of the entire area.
+It’s very likely that you’ll see muskoxen and pass by an impressive arctic fox den where you may have the opportunity to watch fox cubs at play.

-Following an outdoor lunch at Inukshuk Lake, we’ll supply gear for those who would like the opportunity to try “catch-and-release” fishing for arctic char.
-Returning on ATVs, the tour takes an alternate route via the River Trail so we can view hoodoos (sculptured sand pillars) and local coal deposits.
+Following an outdoor lunch at Inukshuk Lake, we’ll supply gear for those who would like the opportunity to try catch-and-release fishing for arctic char.
+Returning on ATVs, the tour takes an alternate route via the River Trail, so you can view hoodoos (sculptured sand pillars) and local coal deposits.

-In the afternoon, we’ll return to the Cunningham River estuary, a beluga whale migration site.
-This site is unique the world over because of the density of the beluga population and their proximity to our lodge.
-You may even be able to see them while you stand on the river banks, and be close enough to hear their calls.
-Guides will use hydrophones so you can also hear their underwater song.
+In the afternoon, you’ll return to the Cunningham River estuary, a beluga whale migration site.
+This site is unique the world over because of the density of the beluga population and its proximity to our lodge.
+You may even be able to see the whales while you stand on the river banks, and be close enough to hear their calls.
+Guides will use hydrophones so you can also hear the whales' underwater song.

-In the evening, following a 5-star dinner, we’ll hear a lecture on the beluga research being conducted in Cunningham Inlet.
+In the evening, following a 5-star dinner, you’ll hear a lecture on the beluga research being conducted in Cunningham Inlet.

 After lunch, we’ll travel to Gull Canyon, where you can see the striking color contrasts between the barren canyon and a lush gull rookery.
-The Canadian Wildlife Service recently declared this spot to be a unique eco-system due to the gull rookery and the presence of peregrine falcons.
+This spot was recently declared a unique ecosystem by the Canadian Wildlife Service due to the area’s gull rookery and the presence of peregrine falcons.
 In the evening, a scientist in residence will give an informal lecture.

-Today we’ll set out on ATVs to Cape Anne where we’ll visit some Thule sites along the coast and look for polar bears.
+Today you’ll set out on an ATV to Cape Anne, where you’ll visit some Thule sites along the coast and look for polar bears.
 The Thule people were bowhead whale hunters, ancestors of today’s modern Inuit.
 The ride showcases scenic vistas, icebergs, ancient Inuit campsites and giant prehistoric whale bones.
 The Cape Anne Thule site is the largest in the area and includes the remains of 15 stone and bone houses.
 Polar bears can often be seen on the shoreline as they wander the coast waiting for the ice to return.
-The return trip overland via the Red Valley, will give us incredible views of the place we’ve called home this week.
+The return overland trip via the Red Valley will give us incredible views of the place we’ve called home this week.

 Today’s full-day rafting adventure will begin after breakfast with a Mercedes Unimog truck ride to the Arctic Watch raft launch on the Cunningham River, 12.5 miles (20 km) from the lodge.
-Opt to hike the final four miles (6 km) through the Badlands, passing the skeletal remains of two bowhead whales dated from eight thousand years ago.
-On the way to the launch, you may encounter musk oxen, snow geese, jaegers, arctic foxes, sandpipers and rough-legged hawks.
+Opt to hike the final four miles (6 km) through the Badlands, passing the skeletal remains of two bowhead whales that date back 8,000 years.
+On the way to the launch, you may encounter muskoxen, snow geese, jaegers, arctic fox, sandpipers and rough-legged hawks.

-We’ll savor a picnic lunch on the beach beside the river, as the staff and guides prepare the rafts.
+You’ll savor a picnic lunch on the beach, beside the river, as the staff and guides prepare the rafts.
 Return to the lodge by raft on the swift-flowing, crystal-clear water of the gentle rapids.
-The views are amazing and include steep canyon walls and, at one point, a 180-degree turn.
+The views are amazing and include steep canyon walls that at one point make a 180-degree turn.

-Tonight, we’ll enjoy our farewell dinner and evening at Arctic Watch.
+Tonight, you’ll enjoy our farewell dinner and evening at Arctic Watch Wilderness Lodge.

 Today, you’ll bid a fond goodbye to the lodge team and the High Arctic.
-You may have time to take advantage of one last activity before we depart.
-In the late afternoon, return to Yellowknife.
-Upon arrival in Yellowknife you will be transferred to your included hotel.
+You may have time to take advantage of one last activity before you depart.
+In the late afternoon, you'll return to Yellowknife.
+Upon arrival in Yellowknife you, will be transferred to your included hotel.

 After breakfast and boot return, you can make your way home at your leisure or spend some more time in the Yellowknife area.